ctdean/backtick/README.md

 Polling isn't a great way to run a high volume queue, but using a Postgres table has the advantage of being simple, stable, and being able to easily handle our load.

+## Glossary

+- Worker: A function that's registered with Backtick.
+- Job: A unit of work that is scheduled to be run.
+Running a job causes a worker to be invoked.
+- Runner: A process that executes a job.
+- Cron: A job that recurs based on the time.

 ## Authors